Epay-Rosales/emily.github.io/README.md

 Browse and try the endpoints using Swagger UI our build it yourself from this Swagger File.

 #### Rate Limits
 You're allowed a maximum of 300 calls per minute per data feed.
-Then, we'll limit access to the API to prevent slowing down the overall service.
+Upon reaching the limit, we'll limit access to the API to prevent slowing down the overall service.

 ### Rest API documentation